What is Balloon Sinuplasty?

 If you have trouble with chronic and recurrent sinusitis, your blocked sinus drainage pathways can prevent effective drainage, airflow, and healing.
 If medications and first line treatments have failed to help resolve symptoms and inflammation in the past or you experience multiple episodes of sinusitis, Balloon Sinuplasty may be an appropriate treatment option for you.

 The Balloon Sinuplasty procedure gently expands your sinus openings and drainage pathways to restore airflow, aid with drainage, and helps to heal.
 After locating the treatment area and applying local anesthesia, your physician will place the small balloon, inflate the balloon to dilate the treatment area, and then deflate and remove the balloon.

 How long does the Balloon Sinuplasty procedure take?

 Procedure length is dependent on your specific condition and anatomy.
 To allow time for pretreatment preparation and post treatment examination, you should expect to spend around one and a half to two hours in our office.

 What is the average Balloon Sinuplasty recovery time?

 While recovery time varies with each patient, most patients who undergo the in-office procedure can return to normal activities within two days or sooner.

 Absolutely.
-In fact, 96% of patients undergoing a Balloon Sinuplasty procedure have reported drastic improvement in sinusitis symptoms.
-Learn more about Balloon Sinuplasty and results of this procedure by visiting the FAQ page on http://www.balloonsinuplasty.com.
+96% of patients undergoing a Balloon Sinuplasty procedure have reported a drastic improvement in sinusitis symptoms.
+Learn more about Balloon Sinuplasty and the results of this procedure by visiting the FAQ page on http://www.balloonsinuplasty.com.